simondotm/vgm-converter/README.md

 `vgmconverter.py beebfile.vgm -q 50 -o beebfile50.vgm`

+Transpose and quantize a VGM, outputting a raw binary file containing pure sound chip data streams:

+`vgmconverter.py myfile.vgm -q 50 -t bbc -r beebfile.bin`

+All of the above:

+`vgmconverter.py myfile.vgm -q 50 -t bbc -o beebfile50.vgm -r beebfile.bin`

 ## Notes

+* Processing is applied in a fixed order regardless of the command line order.
+* Wildcard filenames are not yet supported
--dump and -rawfile options are still a work in progress.
+* -dump and -rawfile options are still a work in progress.